, the AI-to-EHR boundary control point. · On the roadmap: the Living EHR, the full platform described below.

 14 major private insurance companies covering 165 million lives have pledged to adopt ACCESS-style outcome-based payment by 2028.
 This is not just Medicare.
 This is where the entire industry is heading.

-Open_C is the only clinical AI platform designed by a board-certified family nurse practitioner (FNP-BC, FNP-C) with psychiatric mental health training (PMHNP-BE, board eligible).
+Open C is designed by a board-certified family nurse practitioner (FNP-BC, FNP-C) with psychiatric mental health training (PMHNP candidate, board eligible).
+The product is shaped by clinical practice, not by assumptions about it.

 Nearly 60% of patients who receive mental health treatment get it from their PCP, because over 150 million Americans live in mental health shortage areas.
-Open_C makes it clinically safe to manage behavioral health in-house.
+Open C is designed to support behavioral health screening, measurement-based care, documentation, referral prompts, and clinician-reviewed decision support.

-CEE knows when to tell you to refer: severe psychiatric illness, active suicidal ideation, treatment-resistant depression, bipolar disorder, psychosis.
+CEE is designed to surface referral considerations for clinician review: severe psychiatric illness, active suicidal ideation, treatment-resistant depression, bipolar disorder, psychosis.
 The governance layer flags these cases rather than letting a PCP manage beyond their comfort zone.

 Built by a clinician.
 Governed by design.
 Safe by architecture.